-In my quest to see all 55 Liberty Bell replicas cast in 1950 as part of a U.S. Treasury Department bond drive, I’ve learned there are many more than 55 full-size, functional Liberty Bell replicas in this world — in locations far and wide— from a park in Tokyo to a front yard in Lomita California.
+In my quest to see all 57 Liberty Bell replicas cast in 1950 as part of a U.S. Treasury Department savings bond drive, I’ve learned there are many more full-size, functional Liberty Bell replicas in this world — in locations far and wide— from fondue restaurant in Delaware, to a park in Tokyo, to a front yard in Lomita California.

 Some bells fall into disrepair.
 Some bells end up mothballed in a warehouse like at the end of Raiders of the Lost Ark.
 Some bells simply, inexplicably disappear.
 This is the story of one such bell — lost in plain sight.
 In Phoenix, Arizona.
 How does a 2,080 pound Liberty Bell replica disappear in the middle of America’s fifth largest city?
 We’ll get to that.
 But first, we’ll start where every bell is born — in the foundry — with someone who loves it very much.

-Phoenix cattle baron Phil Tovrea Sr. was on a business trip in May of 1950 and happened upon the Paccard Bellfoundry in Annecy-le-Vieux, France.
-As fate would have it, Paccard was casting the original Liberty Bell replicas commissioned by the U.S. Treasury Department as promotional tools / gifts for a bond drive.
+Phoenix cattle baron Phil Tovrea Sr. was on a business trip in May of 1950 and happened upon the Paccard Bell Foundry in Annecy-le-Vieux, France.
+As fate would have it, Paccard was casting the original Liberty Bell replicas commissioned by the U.S. Treasury Department as promotional tools for a bond drive.

 Tovrea met fifth-generation foundry president Alfred Paccard and was impressed enough to order his very own Liberty Bell replica.
 The Liberty Bell is a fittingly accessible American icon.
-In 1950 or present day, If you’ve get the money and somewhere to put it, you can have your very own Liberty Bell.
+In 1950, or present day, If you’ve got the money and somewhere to put it, you can have your very own Liberty Bell.
 Mr. Tovrea had plenty of money and the perfect place for his Liberty Bell.

 Like Paccard, Tovrea knew a few things about carrying on the family business.
 In 1883, at age 22, his father Edward Ambrose Tovrea arrived in Arizona from his native Illinois (on a freight wagon, as legend has it ).
 Living out the American dream, the elder Tovrea opened a butcher shop, slung a ton of meat, earned the moniker “Big Daddy” and became one of the biggest cattle barons in the west.